sa-mw-dach/manuela/docs/BOOTSTRAP.md

 ```
 #### Install & Prepare the firewall operator (once per firewall instance)

 Each firewall instance is represented by a namespace in the management cluster.
 These namespaces have to match the namespaces in the ```~/manuela-gitops/meta/argocd-nwpath-<cluster1>-<cluster2>.yaml``` files.
 Create the namespace via oc command.
-Replace manuela-networkpathoperator with your chosen namespace in the subsequent command examples.
+Replace manuela-networkpathoperator with your chosen namespace in the subsequent command examples
 ```bash
 oc new-project manuela-networkpathoperator
 ```

 Prepare a secret for the operator deployment.
-Adjust hostname, username, SSH private key for firewall access as created before.
+Adjust hostname, username, SSH private key for firewall access as created before
 ```bash
 cd ~/manuela-dev/networkpathoperator/firewallrule/deploy
 cp firewall-inventory-secret-example.yaml firewall-inventory-secret.yaml
 vi firewall-inventory-secret.yaml
 ```

-Deploy operator to new namespace:
+Deploy the operator to the new namespace
 ```bash
 cd ~/manuela-dev
 oc project manuela-networkpathoperator